IU-Security-Club/HonorRoll/README.md

 # HonorRoll

-We giving special thanks to our lecturerS, for the whole time during our activities, both knowledge and experiment.
+We giving special thanks to our lecturers, for the whole time during our activities, both knowledge and experiment.